bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ x ] Explain the difference between `Relational Databases` and `SQL`. -- A relational database is a set of tables that store data.
+The database is constructed as a series of tables (that are themselves composed of columns and rows), some of which reference each other, hence the name 'relational'.
+SQL is the language used to create, update, and access the database.

-- [ ] Why do tables need a `primary key`?
+- [ x ] Why do tables need a `primary key`?
+This is to allow records to be distinguished when their other properties are identical.
+For example, there might be several people named "John Smith", and without a primary key there would be no way to distinguish between records with identical properties.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ x ] What is the name given to a table column that references the primary key on another table. -- Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ x ] What do we need in order to have a _many to many_ relationship between two tables. -- An intermediary table whose primary key is the composite of both tables' primary key.

 ## Minimum Viable Product